Dhadakebaaz

 Dhadakebaaz is a 1990 Indian Marathi-language action comedy film directed and produced by Mahesh Kothare under Jenma Films International.
 The screenplay was written by Vasant Sathe and Kothare, while Kothare also provided the story and Purushottam Berde wrote the dialogues.
 The film features Laxmikant Berde in a dual role, alongside Mahesh Kothare, Deepak Shirke, Prajakta Kulkarni, Ashwini Bhave, Bipin Varti, Ravindra Berde, and Chandrakant Pandya.
-It was a commercial success.
+It was a commercial success & All Time Blockbuster at Box Office India.

 It was the first Marathi film to be shot in CinemaScope format.
 The storyline was written by Kothare, with lyrics by Pravin Davane.
 The songs were performed by Suresh Wadkar, Sudesh Bhosale, Usha Mangeshkar, Jyotsna Hardikar, Uttara Kelkar, Vinay Mandake, and Anupama Deshpande.

 Plot

 The film begins with close friends Laxmikant Hajare alias Lakshya (Laxmikant Berde), Mahesh Nemade (Mahesh Kothare) and Bappa Bajrangi (Deepak Shirke) in prison who supported themselves by committing petty crimes.
 After their release from prison, Mahesh and Bappa decide to cease their criminal activity and go their separate ways.
 Lakshya is reluctant to part with his friends as he believes that unity is strength.
 However, Mahesh and Bappa forge ahead and choose to live separately, leaving Lakshya alone and helpless.

 Later, Lakshya finds a five rupee coin on the street and keeps it in his jacket pocket.
 As his pocket has a hole, the coin drops onto the street and Lakshya picks it up again.
 This happens multiple times.
 Lakshya then walks into a restaurant and eats various dishes, believing that he has fifteen rupees.
 When the restaurant owner asks him to pay the bill, Lakshya realises that he does not have enough money for it.
 The owner throws Lakshya out of the restaurant.

 Once again, Lakshya finds the five rupee coin on the street and decides to make money with it by playing poker.
 In a poker game, he manages to win a few hundred rupees but it is ultimately revealed that he is cheating.
 The other players begin to physically assault Lakshya, but Mahesh and Bappa coincidentally arrive at the same bar and save Lakshya from them.
 Lakshya, Mahesh and Bappa escape from the town and vow that they will never break their friendship.

 The trio eventually reach the village of Shivapur and visit the temple of Lord Shiva where they pledge to live as law-abiding citizens.
 While there, Lakshya meets Ganga (Prajakta Kulkarni), a girl selling flowers outside the temple and falls in love with her.
 In the crowd of a protest, Lakshya's accidentally hits Ganga's uncle Constable Rede (Ravindra Berde) with a stone and the latter angrily arrests Lakshya.
 At the police station, Mahesh meets Sub-Inspector Uma Jadhav (Ashwini Bhave) and falls in love with her.